A complete guide to digital transformation

 How long does digital transformation take?

-Organizations will all follow slightly different journeys toward and through their own digital transformations as they work to adopt and implement the technologies that meet their own unique needs.
+Different organizations follow different journeys toward and through their own digital transformations as they work to adopt and implement the technologies that meet their own unique needs.
 These enhancements will expand their information management ecosystems and improve their operational processes.

 What are the four main areas of digital transformation?